slerman12/Help-me/2-Opposing-views.md

 >
 > After a week of sleeping in a chair, they transferred me to the geriatric unit (a facility for the elderly) on a different floor, their regular psychiatric units being full.
 >
 > Finally, they specified a reason for why they were holding me.
 Apparently my mom said I wasn't eating enough, which she later denied saying.
 Ironically, I was eating a lot.
 Usually 5 organic steaks and a salmon every day, about half of my income.
 I was lectured pretty heavily by a fat woman specialist about how carbs are a necessary part of a healthy diet.
 That was Winter, 2020/2021, perhaps just before diets like the keto diet gained scientific support, or maybe already after.
-During that hospitalization, chunks of my hair fell out.
+During that hospitalization, chunks and strands of my newly regrown hair (see ["Hair regrowth"](#hair-regrowth) below) fell out.
 The rapid timing was extremely coincidental, so maybe the onset of the hair loss was independent to the hospitalization, or maybe a synchronicity, but most likely exacerbated, because I thought I was in Hell.
 >
 > The anxiety was so extreme that my eczema became itchy just from that, if not the food.
 I ate all of their garbage food.
 I made special requests, but the diet they provided wasn't more than what you'd expect from hospital food, and always came with an abundance of chocolate Ensures, enough to probably buy a steak honestly.
 >